silue-dev/limit-order-book-market-making/README.md

 ## Project Structure
 The project source code is structured as follows:

+- `src/orderbook.py`: Contains the implementation of a limit order book matching engine.

-- `src/exchange.py`: Contains the implementation of the the market simulation server that runs on a limit order book matching engine.
+- `src/exchange.py`: Contains the implementation of the market simulation server that runs the limit order book matching engine.

 - `src/marketmaker.py`: Contains the implementation of the market maker agent.